Research

 Measuring interoception

-Interoception, mental disorders and health prevention
+Interoception, clinical disorders and health prevention

 Depression, eating disorders, anxiety disorders, chronic pain

-Our department also focuses on potential interoceptive mechanisms involved in the development and maintenance of a wide variety of symptoms and clinical conditions, including depression, anxiety, eating disorders, and chronic pain, among others.
-Disentangling these mechanisms may shed light on new potential therapeutic targets for these disorders.
+Our department is also looking at potential interoceptive mechanisms involved in the development and maintenance of a variety of symptoms and clinical disorders, including depression, anxiety disorders, eating disorders and chronic pain, to name but a few.
+Deciphering these mechanisms may shed light on new potential therapeutic targets for these disorders.
+In the area of eating research, for example, we are investigating changes in the perception of satiety as a possible basis for changes in eating behavior, taking into account psychological and physiological parameters.

 Emotions and emotion regulation

-One of the research interests of our department focuses on the link between interoception and the processing of emotional stimuli at both the self-report, physiological, and neurocognitive levels.
-In addition, our department is also interested in the relationship between interoceptive processes and emotion regulation (i.e., the ability of individuals to modulate an emotion using some kind of strategy).
+One of the research interests of our department is to investigate the link between interoception and the processing of emotional stimuli at the self-report level as well as at the physiological and neurocognitive level.
+In addition, our department is also interested in the relationship between interoceptive processes and emotion regulation (i.e. the ability of individuals to modulate an emotion by using a strategy).
+Methods of neurostimulation or vagus nerve stimulation are used to study emotion processing and its regulation in interaction with bodily processes, including the influence of interoceptive processes on the developing emotion regulation of adolescents.

 Stress and prevention of stress

 In a current research project, we are investigating the extent to which a chatbot-based intervention can reduce the experience of stress through daily psychoeducation and exercises (e.g. breathing exercises).
+Furthermore, a current project is also focusing on the possible change in satiety and its perception after stress induction.

 Cooperation partners and laboratories